jolie/setup-jolie/README.md

     shell: bash
 ```

+## Parameters

+- `version`: desired Jolie version.
+See [Jolie releases](https://github.com/jolie/jolie/releases) for available versions.
+Current default is `1.11.0`.
+Note that the `v` used in the GitHub tags of Jolie should not be used.

-## TODO
+## Future work

-- Introduce cache to increase the performance on downloading the installation.
+- Introduce a cache to increase the performance of downloading the Jolie installer.

 ## License